hypnosis-games/compliance-research/readme.md

-# 🌀 Cognitive Conditioning Research Study
+# 🌀 Cognitive Conditioning Research Study 🌀

 _A hypnotic web experience_

 ## Project Overview

 This is an experimental hypnotic web application designed around the trope of:
-👉 _“You visit a research study website… and it slowly trains and conditions you.”_
+_“You visit a research study website… and it slowly trains and conditions you.”_

 The project focuses on:

 - ✅ **Gradual induction** (relaxation, breathing)
-- ✅ **Interactive hypnotic loops** (clicker mechanics, agency erosion)
+- ✅ **Interactive hypnotic loops** (clicker mechanics, simple tasks, juicy feedback)
 - ✅ **Progressive onboarding** (consent → personalization → induction → compliance tasks)
 - ✅ **Mobile-friendly** — designed to feel immersive on both desktop & phone
 - ✅ **Modular & extensible** — supports future skins/tropes (e.g. “nefarious relaxation app”)